bitquery/streaming-data-platform-docs/docs/API-Blog/migrate-v1-v2.md

 It combines both real-time and historical data.
 Below, you'll find key changes and instructions on how to adapt your existing v1 queries to the v2 format.

+## Authentication in v1 vs v2

+One of the major differences between v1 and v2 is the way API is authenticated.
+In v1, you use a API-KEY to authenticate your requests to `graphql.bitquery.io`.

+And in v2, you use OAuth token mentioned as `Bearer ory_...yourtoken` and authenticate your requests to `streaming.bitquery.io/graphql` or `streaming.bitquery.io/eap`.
+Read more on how to generate token [here](https://docs.bitquery.io/docs/authorisation/how-to-generate/).

 ## Changes in Network Specification

 ### EVM Chains